Baylor Research Advocates for Student Scientists

 Strong interaction among faculty and students fosters a rewarding environment for research training at Baylor College of Medicine where the Graduate School of Biomedical Sciences holds the highest ranking in Texas among biomedical graduate programs.
 Graduate students train alongside some of the college's most distinguished scientists to tackle cures for such medical challenges as cancer, diabetes, Alzheimer's disease, and heart disease.

-The Spring 2015 BRASS Newsletter is available.
+The Fall 2015 BRASS Newsletter is available.